David Blaine pulls off high-flying balloon stunt

-ARIZONA (REUTERS) - Daredevil David Blaine performed his latest stunt on Wednesday (Sept 2), ascending nearly 7,600m into the Arizona sky while hanging from a cluster of jumbo-sized balloons before parachuting safely back to earth.
+ARIZONA (UNITED STATES) • Daredevil David Blaine performed his latest stunt on Wednesday, ascending nearly 7,600m into the Arizona sky while hanging from a cluster of jumbo-sized balloons before parachuting safely back to earth.

-"It's like magic, it feels like I'm floating in the air," Blaine, connected to dozens of balloons in an event he called Ascension, said on a radio to his team of aides back on the ground after gently lifting off from a desert airstrip in Page, Arizona.
+"It's like magic, it feels like I'm floating in the air," Blaine, while connected to dozens of balloons in an event he called Ascension, said in a radio message to his team of aides back on the ground, after gently lifting off from a desert airstrip in Page, Arizona.

-YouTube said the stunt, which it live-streamed, set a new record as the most-watched YouTube Originals live event ever with over 770,000 viewers.
+YouTube said the live-streamed stunt set a new record as the most-watched YouTube Originals live event with more than 770,000 viewers.

-Blaine, 47, gradually dropped small weights to speed his ascent, donned a parachute mid-flight and strapped on an oxygen mask as he neared 7,600m, an altitude where most commercial airliners travel.
+Blaine, 47, gradually dropped small weights to speed his ascent, donned a parachute mid-flight and strapped on an oxygen mask as he neared 7,600m.
+Most commercial flights travel at a height of around 9,500m.

-He has a history of performing high-profile and high-risk feats of endurance - which included locking himself in a fish bowl, trapping himself in a block of ice for two days in Times Square, and standing freely atop a thin, tall pillar for 35 hours in New York City.
+Blaine has a history of performing high-profile, high-risk feats of endurance.
+These include locking himself in a fish bowl, trapping himself in a block of ice for two days in Times Square, and standing freely atop a tall, thin pillar for 35 hours in New York City.

 Wednesday's stunt lasted roughly 30 minutes.
 Blaine released himself from the balloon cluster and free-fell for some 30 seconds before deploying a parachute to slow his descent.